-1 Enter the qualified basis of the building from line 3 of the previous tax year's Schedule A 1 Note: If the amount entered on line 1 is greater than zero, skip line 2 and go to line 3.
-2 If the amount entered on line 1 was zero as a result of an imputed qualified basis of zero due to, for example: (a) violation of the minimum set-aside requirement or (b) violation of the deep-rent-skewed test, enter what would otherwise have been the qualified basis of the building (i.e., the amount that would have been entered for the building on line 3 of the previous tax year's Schedule A).
-This amount may be determined by multiplying the amount on line 1 of the previous year's Schedule A by the amount on line 2 of the previous year's Schedule A 2 3 Increased qualified basis.
-Subtract the greater of the amount entered on line 1 or line 2 of this worksheet from the qualified basis entered on line 3 of this Schedule A. (If the amount entered on line 1 or line 2 of this worksheet is greater than zero but less than the original qualified basis of the building entered on Form 8609, Part II, line 8a (Part II, line 2a, on earlier revisions), then enter on line 3 of this worksheet the amount entered on line 7 of this Schedule A.) 3 Note: If the amount entered on line 3 of this worksheet is less than or equal to zero, do not complete the worksheet.
+Line 11 Worksheet (Keep for Your Records) 1 Enter the qualified basis of the building from line 3 of the previous tax year's Schedule A Note: If the amount entered on line 1 is greater than zero, skip line 2 and go to line 3.
+If the amount entered on line 1 was zero as a result of an imputed qualified basis of zero due to, for example, violation of the minimum set-aside requirement or the deep-rent-skewed test, enter what would otherwise have been the qualified basis of the building (i.e., the amount that would have been entered for the building on line 3 of the previous tax year's Schedule A).
+This amount may be determined by multiplying the amount on line 1 of the previous year's Schedule A by the amount 2 Increased qualified basis.
+Subtract the greater of the amount entered on line 1 or line 2 of this worksheet from the qualified basis entered on line 3 of this Schedule A. If the amount entered on line 1 or line 2 of this worksheet is greater than zero but less than the original gualified basis of the building entered on Form 8609, line 8a (Part II, line 2a, on the 1988 and 1991 revisions), then enter 3 on line 3 of this worksheet the amount from line 7 of this Schedule A . . . . . . . . . . . . . . .
+Note: If line 3 of this worksheet is zero or less, do not complete the worksheet.
 Instead, enter zero on line 11 of Schedule A and go to line 12.
-4 Modified percentage.
-This is similar to the Modified percentage instructions for line 2, Schedule A. For each month during the tax year in which there was an increase in the low-income portion of the building, take the low-income portion of the building and subtract the low-income portion of the building at the close of the previous tax year (the amount on line 2 of the previous tax year's Schedule A).
+Modified percentage.
+This is similar to the First-year modified percentage instructions for line 2, Schedule A. For each month during the tax year in which there was an increase in the low-income portion of the building, take the low-income portion of the building and subtract the low-income portion of the building at the close of the previous tax year (the amount on line 2 of the previous tax year's Schedule A).
 For example, if the previous tax year's low-income portion of .5000 increased to .7500 for the months of October, November, and December of this tax year, then subtract .5000 from .7500 to get an increase of .2500 for each month of October through December.
 Add these amounts together, divide by 12, and enter this amount.
-(This amount must be shown as a decimal carried out to four places (e.g., $.2500 + .2500 + .2500 = .7500$, divided by 12 = $.0625$.))
-4 5 Increased qualified basis entitled to reduced credit.
-Multiply line 1 of Schedule A by line 4 of this worksheet 5 6 Increased qualified basis not entitled to reduced credit.
-Subtract line 5 above from line 3 above 6 7 Schedule A, line 11 modification.
-Multiply the amount on line 6 of this worksheet by two-thirds of the amount on line 5 of this Schedule A. Enter this amount on line 11 of this Schedule A 7
+(This amount must be shown as a decimal carried out to at least four places (e.g., .2500 + .2500 + 4 Increased qualified basis entitled to reduced credit.
+Multiply line 1 of Schedule A by line 4 of 5 6 Increased qualified basis not entitled to reduced credit.
+Subtract line 5 above from line 3 above 7 Schedule A, line 11 modification.
+Multiply the amount on line 6 of this worksheet by two-thirds of the amount on line 5 of Schedule A. Enter this amount on line 11 of Schedule A